miegl/PiFmAdv/README.md

 * 2014-08-04: bugfix (ppm now uses floats)
 * 2014-06-22: generate CT (clock time) signals, bugfixes
 * 2014-05-04: possibility to change PS and RT at run-time
-* 2014-04-28: support piping audio file data to Pi-FM-ADV's standard input
+* 2014-04-28: support piping audio file data to PiFmAdv's standard input
 * 2014-04-14: new release that supports any sample rate for the audio input, and that can generate a proper FM-Stereo signal if a stereophonic input file is provided
 * 2014-04-06: initial release, which only supported 228 kHz monophonic audio input files